 Originally from Montana, Mr. McDonald holds a Bachelor of Science Degree in Chemical Engineering from the University of Colorado and an Executive Management from the University of California Los Angeles (UCLA), Anderson Graduate School of Management.
 He is a Registered Professional Engineer in Chemical Engineering and Mechanical Engineering, in California.

 Vice President, Chief Financial Officer

-Rebecca Covarrubias has 9 years of experience in the power business, the last 7 in operations accounting.
+Rebecca Covarrubias has over 10 years of experience in the power business.
 She has held a number of roles including Director of Finance and Accounting, Accounting Manager, Senior Financial Analyst, and FP&A Manager.
 She brings over 20 years of experience in her field.